-Let me help you out.
-Here are my 11 tips on how to motivate yourself.
+Here are 11 tips on how to motivate yourself:

 1. Ask yourself why you’re doing it

-It’s easy to forget about something especially once we have so much going on in our daily lives.
-I find that the biggest reason I’ve lost motivation to do something in the past was because I simply forgot about why I even needed to do it in the first place.
+It’s easy to forget about something especially once we’re busy.
+Many people claim that the biggest reason for lost motivation in their lives was as simple as they simply forgot about why they started in the first place.

 2. Ask yourself “how can I do this right and how can I do it wrong”?